avirup171/rest-api-python/README.md

-# rest-api-python
+# Building Backend Services using Python

-Buidl RESTful APIs with Python and Flask
+Buidl RESTful APIs with Python and Flask.
+This is a part of the youtube video.